 Fraud For Profit

-Fraud techniques include so-called “air loans”, in which a mortgage is issued by the lender for a property and to an applicant, neither of which actually exists.
+Loan fraud techniques include so-called “air loans”, in which a mortgage is issued by the lender for a property and to an applicant, neither of which actually exists.
 Another method is “appraisal fraud”, which sees insiders, such as builders, estate agents, and loan officers artificially inflating the price of a property to generate higher commission fees.

 Fraud For Housing